Setting: The riverfront in Hartford, CT.

 The purple sky is punctuated by small pink clouds that transform into plump ghosts with clownish red noses.
 The cloud-ghosts move together in one kaleidoscopic unit, a series of imperfect mirror images arranged in a circle, twisting with the precision of synchronized swimmers.
 Then they vanish.

 The moon hangs over the condo building on the other side of the river, silent and watchful.
-It boasts a halo of colors, as though its pool of liquid light has been dragged outward in every direction by a paintbrush, smearing the whiteness into a spectrum of warm hues.
+It boasts a halo of colors, as though its pool of liquid light has been dragged outward by a paintbrush, smearing the whiteness into a spectrum of warm hues.

 What happens next is beautiful and mysterious, a thing that surprises us both.